Meta-Method/Nova-Corporation-Laws/Essential/Board of Advisors.md

 **RANK CHANGE:**
 A Special Request created as a referendum for the rank status of someone within the Corporation.
-> A formal request for the processing of the promotion for "JaneDoe" to Class-A.
+> A formal request for the processing of the promotion for "JaneDoe" to Class-O.

 ### Rules
 * Representatives must show respect from one to another.